 If you check out my Children's Poetry and Prose page, I have written a biography of Boudicca, which might help to get you started.

-A simple biography needs: 1. an introduction 2.
+A simple biography needs: 1.
+An introduction 2.
 Answers to the 5 major questions of, Who?
 What?
 When?
 Where? and Why?
 3. Plus extra interesting details of events or activities that the person you are writing about was involved with.

 For example: If you were doing some science research on the heart, then you could create a chain of hearts and write your facts down on each heart!
 Why not make a football shape and write down facts about your favourite team or the history of how football started.
-This circle shape could also be used if you were writing about the planets.
+A circle shape could also be used if you were writing about the planets.
 A star shape could be used if you are writing about your favourite performer, actor, singer or group.

 I'm sure that if you use your imagination you could come up with other ideas.

-SET 40: LISTEN AND RECALL!
 This activity is done with a partner.
 It can be anyone in your household or if you Skype or Zoom or use any of these type of video links then that will work as well.

 Partner A is given a passage or mini story to read out to partner B.